+Figure 62: Training Random Forest Regressor Model on training data and calculating error

 Model Evaluation (Random Forest)

 Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) are calculated to evaluate the performance of the Random Forest model on the testing data.
 This evaluation provides insights into the effectiveness of the Random Forest algorithm compared to linear regression.